Cyber-Labs/Session-Reports/Android Development/Session_2.md

 ## Tasks

-(a)  Create a simple Android application implementing the above taught topics.
+(a)  Create a simple News application by calling request to "https://newsapi.org/" using retrofit and show them in a Recycler View.